MuhammedKAldin/Substance-Mass-Repalcer/README.md

 Developed C# Desktop Application used for mass file replacing on large scale
 -----------------------------------------------------------------------------

-The use of this application is free of charges :)
+developed this program and publishing it and the use of this application is free :)

+# Common usages :-
+- Replace Game files (Mods)
+- Replace Document files (Mods)
+- Replace anything that would require manually rename + copying + removing (repeating), this tool would be helpful